Arinerron/heaptrace/README.md

 	 the child if the target calls fork(), vfork(), or clone().

-	 The default behavior is to detatch the child and only trace the parent.
+	 The default behavior is to detach the child and only trace the parent.